 Sponsored by the RAND Pardee Graduate School

-The Pardee RAND Graduate School is a selective, multidisciplinary doctoral program with a focus on policy analysis and the ways it can shape our world.
+At the Pardee RAND Graduate School, our students have a deep and abiding passion to use policy to improve lives.
+Our selective, multidisciplinary doctoral program focuses on policy analysis and the ways it can shape our world.

-We offer a full-time Ph.D. program in policy analysis — the first and largest of its kind in the country.
-And we’re backed by the brainpower and resources of the RAND Corporation, a nonprofit, nonpartisan research institution that helps improve policy and decisionmaking through research and analysis.
+Located in Santa Monica, California, we offer a full-time, residential Ph.D. program in policy analysis — the first and largest of its kind in the country.
+And we’re backed by the brainpower and resources of the RAND Corporation, a nonprofit, nonpartisan research institution that helps improve policy and decision making through research and analysis.

-Pardee RAND’s program enables students to cover their tuition while receiving a consistent stipend for living expenses each year and graduate debt-free.
+Pardee RAND’s fully funded program enables students to cover their tuition while receiving a consistent stipend for living expenses each year and graduate debt-free.

 Doctoral students receive: